andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">The view from house right</figcaption>
 </figure>

-During my first viewing of the Paris recording I was gobsmacked by a connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section Mark's *TLIYL*.
+During my first viewing of the Paris recording I was floored by a connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section of Mark's.
 But that's just the Oklahoma in me.
-Everybody else will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.
+Each audience member will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.

-The piece weaves through some of the more salient aspects of our culture, but the most wonderful part is the fact that there's no message.
+It's a piece that weaves through some of the more salient aspects of our culture, but the most wonderful part is the fact that there's no message.
 There's no agenda.
-It's simply Mark presenting the world the way he sees it and allows the audience to come to their own conclusions.
+It's simply Mark presenting the world the way he sees it and allowing the audience to come to their own conclusions.

 At least that's my conclusion.